Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 No matter where you live, you can be sure that an Easter celebration is happening near you.
 These are just some of the Easter events taking place in Canada.

-Beaches Easter Parade | Toronto
+Toronto: The Beaches Easter Parade (April 5)

 This go-to event features eye-catching floats, marching bands, and performances, symbolizing local pride and unity.
 While the parade is the main attraction, other events include the exciting Easter Egg Scavenger Hunt for the kids!

-Big Easter Run | Vancouver
+Vancouver: The Big Easter Run (April 4)

 The Big Easter Run happens every year at Jericho Beach Park in Vancouver.
 It’s a fun event where people dress up in festive costumes and run along Vancouver’s scenic waterfront.
 Anyone can join, no matter their age or fitness level.
 You can even bring your dog on a leash or push a stroller.

-There are many fun things to do at the Big Easter Run.
 The event includes races, Easter egg hunts, and prizes for all participants.
 It’s a great way to celebrate Easter with friends and family!

 While Easter is a religious holiday, it’s one that people from all backgrounds can celebrate.
 The Easter holiday in Canada is a time of joy and celebration that brings families and communities together.
+Whether you are attending your first community egg hunt, sharing a festive dinner, or simply enjoying a quiet Monday off, we hope this guide helps you feel at home during your first Canadian spring!

 WRITTEN BY